Tutorials

 # Translate the fuel assembly to the right of the control rod assembly

-# Build the colorset as a list of the two assemblies
+# Build the colorset as a 'Lattice' with the two assembly cells

 # Extract the S30 symmetry portion out of the entire colorset